The Mount (Lenox, Massachusetts): Paranormal activity

-Edith Wharton wrote several ghost stories during her career, drawing on her own experience with an interest in the supernatural.
-As a child, she claimed to be "haunted by formless horrors" and as an adult she remained sensitive to the subject, until her late twenties.
-Later in life, she became more comfortable with the subject and would go on to write her own ghost stories.

 In 1942 The Mount became part of the Foxhollow School for Girls, and residents reported unexplained noises and experiences in the living areas of the mansion.
 Following the school's closure in 1976, the mansion remained vacant for several years until Shakespeare & Company used it as a dormitory and performance space.
 Actors reported the same unexplained sounds and sightings of figures in period dress.
 In early 2009, the SyFy television show Ghost Hunters filmed an episode at The Mount, and over the course of three days reported audio and visual evidence of activity, such as the sounds of footsteps in an otherwise empty room, and disembodied voices.
 The show did a follow-up episode in 2015.

-Currently, The Mount offers "ghost tours" during the summer and fall season.
-Staff members give tours of the estate, including the stable and the mansion.